BonsaiAI/bonsaiai.github.io/source/includes/inkling2-reference/_functions.html.md

 ### Math Namespace
-Inkling supports a variety of built-in mathematical operators.
-It also provides a simple math library to access various useful mathematical constants and functions.
-These are available through the “Math” namespace, which can be accessed by adding the statement “using Math” to the Inkling program.
+In addition to Inkling's built-in mathematical operators, a simple math library provides access useful mathematical constants and functions.
+These are available through the “Math” namespace, which can be accessed by adding the statement `using Math` to the Inkling program.

 #### Constants